Official Name: Republic of Ecuador

 - Ecuador exports more bananas than any other country in the world.

-As the global economy began to recover in 2010, Ecuador’s economy rebounded with a 3.6% growth rate.
-However, limited access to international financing forced the government to reduce expenditure levels and cover a budgetary financing gap with loans from international financial institutions, funds from Ecuador’s Social Security Institute, and financing from China.
-Ecuador has negotiated financing worth almost $7 billion from China since 2009, often with interest rates above those generally charged by international financial institutions, such as the World Bank.
+Limited access to international financing forced the government to reduce expenditure levels and cover a budgetary financing gap with loans from international financial institutions, funds from Ecuador’s Social Security Institute, and financing from China.

 Leading Exports-commodities: petroleum, bananas, cut flowers, shrimp, cacao, coffee, wood, fish